ukoloff/execjs-xtrn/README.md

-CoffeeScript since v1.9.0 introduced new incompatibility: it uses `Object.create` that is missing from WSH (which is ES3, while everyhing else is ES5).
+CoffeeScript since v1.9.0 introduced new incompatibility: it uses `Object.create` that is missing from WSH (which is ES3, while everything else is ES5).
 To fix it, `Object.create` and some other methods were manually defined in ExecJS::Xtrn::Wsh
 (sort of [ExecJS::Xtrn::Wsh::Preload](#preloading)).